SEARCHING FOR OUR FAMILY ROOTS

 My maternal grandmother was Kate Maud Tinsworth 1892-1960.

-I've been able to trace the Furness line back into the 1685.
+I've been able to trace the Furness line back to 1685.

 I've been able to trace the Tinsworth line back to 1560.